wonseok-crypto/wonseok-crypto.github.io/_pages/about.md

 My research interests include cryptography (e.g., symmetric-key, public-key, MPC, quantum, and post-quantum) and related topics in cryptology and mathematics.
 I aim to establish precise security models or requirements for each problem, define appropriate notions, and conduct thorough analyses.

 I was a postdoc at Purdue University and Georgia Tech, working with [Vassilis Zikas](https://www.cs.purdue.edu/homes/vzikas/).
 My postdoctoral research focused on Byzantine fault-tolerant protocols and on applications of cryptography, such as digital signatures for e-voting and blockchain.
-I also worked (and am working now) on optimizing/improving messaging protocols using symmetric-key encryption and on definitional problems of anamorphic encryption.
+I also worked (and am still working) on optimizing/improving messaging protocols using symmetric-key encryption and on definitional issues in anamorphic encryption.
 Before that, I was a research fellow at KIAS, where I worked on symmetric-key cryptography and provable security methodologies, mentored by [Changmin Lee](https://scholar.google.com/citations?user=jTcNS8cAAAAJ&hl=en).

 I received my Ph.D. from KAIST, where I was advised by [Jooyoung Lee](https://sites.google.com/view/cryptlab/home).
 During my Ph.D., I focused on provable security in symmetric-key cryptography.
 My thesis was titled "Study on Building Pseudorandom Functions from Cryptographic Primitives."